 The pipeline alignment that runs through Los Osos Creek falls under the jurisdiction of the CCC Original Permit.
 According to Coastal Act Section 30601.3, if the local government, applicant, and CCC all agree, a consolidated coastal development permit application can be processed.
 This process simplifies the review process by having only the CCC review and approve the permit, instead of having separate permits from multiple jurisdictions.
 The Coastal Act regulates the entire project, while the LCP provides guidance for review.
-This approach eliminates the need for preparing and processing multiple permit applications and avoiding a potential appeal process associated with the local government's permit action.
+This approach eliminates the need for preparing and processing multiple permit applications.
 If conflicts arise with LCP policies, they can be addressed pursuant to Coastal Act policies instead of processing an LCP amendment.
 The consolidated development permits undergo the same CCC review, noticing, and hearing procedures as standard permits.